The Early Days

 Post Ryder Cup Era

 After the Ryder Cup had been played, it was inevitable that other major events would follow with the Curtis Cup being contested here in 1960.

 During the next 30 years, the club hosted numerous professional events including the Dunlop Masters, the Martini International (where Greg Norman took 14 shots at the 17th) and, in 1988 the Weetabix Ladies British Open Championship.

 Lindrick has hosted prestigious Amateur, National and County events too, including the British Youths' Open Amateur championship, also the Men's Amateur match between England and Spain in 1991, which was the club's centenary year, and again in 2003.

 The club hosted the English Open Mid-Amateur Championship and in 2003 the Ladies' British Open Amateur Championship respectively.

 Recently the course has been used as a venue for a regional qualification event for the Open Championship and for the past three years a score of par has been sufficient for players to advance to the next qualification stage, evidence of the stiff challenge presented by the course.

 Past professionals include the world famous and probably the first-ever swing coach, John (Maurice) Jacobs of whom today's leading coach Butch Harmon said: “John Jacobs wrote the book on coaching, there is not a teacher out here who does not owe him something.”

 A more recent professional was the ‘swing guru’ of the moment Pete Cowen, who is coach to a number of the world's leading golfers.
 He was, of course, winner of the UK Sports Coach Award in 2010.

 Lindrick can claim to have an exceptional number of professional golfers as club members, seven at the last count.
-Members include the current world elite players Lee Westwood and Danny Willett.
+Members include the current world elite players Lee Westwood, Mark Foster, Danny Willett and Matthew Fitzpatrick.